babangsund/babangsund.com/src/blog/relay_local_state_management.md

 ## Conclusion

-Using local state in Relay is easy - but again, everything is easy, once you know how to do it.
+Using local state in Relay is easy - but then again, everything is easy once you know how.

 1. Create a `.graphql` in your `relay-compiler --src` directory and create whatever field you'd like.